I'm a provider

 DESCRIPTIONPelvic floor stimulation is proposed as a non-surgical treatment option for women and men with urinary incontinence.
 This approach involves either electrical stimulation of pelvic floor musculature or extracorporeal pulsed magnetic stimulation.
 Electrical stimulation of the pelvic floor is also proposed as a treatment of fecal incontinence.

 Pelvic floor stimulation (PFS) involves the electrical stimulation of pelvic floor muscles using either a probe wired to a device for controlling the electrical stimulation or, more recently, extracorporeal electromagnetic (also called magnetic) pulses.
 The intent of the intervention is to stimulate the pudendal nerve in order to activate the pelvic floor musculature; it is thought that activation of these muscles will lead to improved urethral closure.
 In addition, PFS is thought to improve partially denervated urethral and pelvic floor musculature by enhancing the process of reinnervation.
 The methods of electrical PFS have varied in location (e.g., vaginal, rectal), stimulus frequency, stimulus intensity or amplitude, pulse duration, pulse to rest ratio, treatments per day, number of treatment days per week, length of time for each treatment session, and overall time period for device use between clinical and home settings.
 Variation in the amplitude and frequency of the electrical pulse is used to mimic and stimulate the different physiologic mechanisms of the voiding response, depending on the type of etiology of incontinence, i.e., either detrusor instability, stress incontinence, or a mixed pattern.
-Magnetic pelvic floor stimulation does not require an internal electrode; patients may sit, fully clothed, on a specialized chair.
+Magnetic pelvic floor stimulation does not require an internal electrode; patients may sit, fully clothed, on a specialized chair with an embedded magnet.